-Break out of your oatmeal rut and consider something new in that hot cereal bowl: breakfast quinoa.
+Break out of your oatmeal rut and consider something new in that hot cereal bowl: healthy breakfast quinoa.
 Don’t get me wrong, I’m a huge oatmeal fan.
 My people are from Ireland, for goodness sake.
-But changing things up is a smart idea, since every grain offers different nutrients.
-Quinoa has a well balanced amino acid profile (protein building blocks) and is especially rich in magnesium and iron.
-Oh, and it’s gluten free.
-Go quinoa!
+But finding easy ways to change things up is a smart idea, since every grain offers different nutrients.

 What ideas do you have for quinoa at breakfast (or other grains for that matter)?
 I’d love to hear.

 Be sure to try these other easy, healthy breakfast recipes!

 - 1 cup diced apples/pears, berries, banana, or mango